desultory/ugrd/readme.md

 ### Operating system support

-ugrd was designed to work with Gentoo, but has been tested on:
+UGRD was designed to work with Gentoo, but has been tested on:

 * Garuda linux
 * Debian 12

+### Architecture support

+UGRD is primarily tested on x86_64, but has been tested on arm64.

 ### Filesystem support